XinzhouLi/Corona/README.md

 	Junit Test:
 	           (1)There is a Junit for the program, it tests the Services.java, service.java contain all the method to update the information of the player, property,it is the most important class so we choose to test this class.
-Import Junit test and put ServicesTest.java and Sevices.java to start testing.There is also a Junit test for ComputerUseRandomCard.java, to test if the computer player play the game as we expected.
+Import Junit test and put ServicesTest.java and Sevices.java to start testing.

 	           (2)Run Junit Test:
 		(1)Import Junit